 After Cornelia’s death, the castle remained untenanted for eight years.
 During the Irish civil war, both Pro and Anti Treaty forces would occupy it, though this was more a symbolic gesture than anything else.
 Finally in 1929 it was purchased by Professor Arthur Kingsley Porter, an American art historian who specialised in the spread of styles of statuary throughout Europe in the medieval period.
 He was one of the founders of the College Art Association of America, and a prize with his name is still given out each year.
 His stated intention now was to turn his view on Celtic art and Irish archaeology, a subject which the new Irish state was keen to encourage as they tried to establish a national identity.
 He was friends with George William Russell, the Irish writer and artist famous for publishing his works under the pseudonym “AE”.
 Some of his paintings still hang in the castle today.
 Porter also had a home on Inishbofin Island, off the north coast of Donegal.
 It was an area where the Gaelic language still prevailed, and Porter learned how to speak it.
 It was from this Inishbofin home that he disappeared in July of 1933.
 While the prevailing theory was that he had fallen from the cliffs while out walking and been swept out to sea, the lack of any evidence to prove or disprove this led to frenzied speculation in the newspapers, with some claiming that his opening of an 11th century Spanish tomb had left a curse on him, while others wondered if he had faked his own death (and rumours persisted of him being spotted in Europe for years afterwards).
 What none of the papers dared mention, however, was that Porter was homosexual, and had in fact (with his wife Lucy’s full knowledge) been engaged in a homosexual affair that had ended poorly just eleven days before his disappearance.
 The inquest held that September was the first in the short history of the state to be held without a body, and officially returned a verdict of death by misadventure, through privately the coroner voiced his opinion that Lucy knew more than she said in court.
 The disappearance was the subject of a book by Lucy Costigan, who believed that he had faked his death, and a film is currently being made based on it.

 In 1937 Lucy Porter sold Glenveagh Castle and the surrounding estate to Henry Plumer McIlhenny, a Philadelphia millionaire.
-The McIlhenny made their fortune from the invention and sale of Tabasco Sauce, which remains wildly popular worldwide today.
+His grandfather John McIlhenny had been born in Donegal over a hundred years earlier and had made a fortune first in cotton and then in the manufacture of gas meters and similar appliances.
 Henry’s passion was art – he was patron and curator of the Philadelphia Art Museum, and artists and actors were his favourite people.
 Andy Warhol described him as the “only Philadephian with glamour”, and a list of his guests at Glenveagh sounds like a Who’s Who of American celebrity of the mid-20th century.
 Clark Gable, Great Garbo, Charlie Chaplin, Marilyn Monroe, John Wayne – the list goes on.
 Henry was popular with the locals, who enjoyed the glamour he brought to their county – as well as his local connections, since his grandfather had been born in Milford in Donegal.
 In 1975 he sold the estate to the Office of Public Works to create a national park, and in 1983 he gave Glenveagh Castle, along with the surrounding gardens and most of its contents, to the nation as a gift.
 The castle is now a museum, open to the public, as are the surrounding gardens.
 The castle by the lake has become Donegal’s greatest tourist attraction, and the land that once echoed to the wails of those dispossessed by Black Jack Adair now belongs to the people he despised.